 - You have a fever at the time of donation, are taking antibiotics or do not feel well

-- You have a history of injection drug use or selected sexually transmitted diseases
+- You have a history of injection drug use or certain sexually transmitted diseases (STDs)

-- You have had recent exposure to or a history of hepatitis, malaria, CJD (mad cow disease), babesiosis or Chagas disease
+- You have had recent exposure to or a history of hepatitis, malaria, CJD (Cruetzfeldt-Jacob disease, commonly known as "mad cow" disease), babesiosis or Chagas disease

 - You have symptoms that may be compatible with HIV infection